ying-tang/help-documentation/_gettingstarted/Cloud_Images_Provided_by_IBM.md

 **Note: This option cannot be used for IBM Blue Box Cloud that has blocked the outbound Internet access from the OpenStack control plane.**

 #### **3.1 Upload an image to Glance using the OpenStack Dashboard**
-1. Log in to the IBM Blue Box Cloud OpenStack dashboard
+1. Log in to the IBM Blue Box Cloud OpenStack dashboard.
 2. Under the **Project** panel, expand **Compute** and click **Images**.
 3. Click **"Create Image"** in the page.
 Specify the following parameters in the new page: